dartmouth-cs52-18S/workshop-ws-chrome-extension/README.md

   let imgs = document.getElementsByTagName('img');
 ```

 We need an array containing the filenames of all of our images.
 Let's create that!
-Somewhere before you create the `imgs` variable, create a variable that references an array containing your images:
+Somewhere before you create the `imgs` variable, create a variable that references an array containing your image filenames:

 ```Javascript
 let filenames = [